erickgnclvs/aws-ccp-preparation/README.md

 ### Core services
 #### Compute
 * Amazon Elastic Compute Cloud - **EC2** (IaaS)
+  > Should have been called Amazon Virtual Servers

+  > Use this to: Host the bits of things you think of as a computer.
   * Virtual server running on AWS
   * Configure CPU, RAM, storage and network speed
   * Only charged for what you use
   * Deploy extremely scalable and reliable virtual servers in minutes

 * Elastic Beanstalk (PaaS / Infrastructure as Code)
+  > Should have been called Amazon Platform as a Service
+  > Use this to: Move your app hosted on Heroku to AWS when it gets too expensive.
   * Handles the deployment process
   * Acomodate services using Java, .NET, PHP, Node.js, Python, Ruby, Go and Docker
   * You can retain control over resources ar all times